 According to Gleanster Research, no matter how many leads you generate, only 25% of those leads are genuine and even have a possibility to convert.
 Of those genuine leads, approximately 79% will not convert into sales.

 This translates to only 5% of all possible leads actually becoming customers.
-That’s an annoyingly low number, and every time a lead turns out to not be in that 5% feels like a waste of your valuable resources.
+That’s an annoyingly low number, and every time a lead turns out not to be in that 5% feels like a waste of your valuable resources.

-Lead Scoring and its’ Importance
+Lead Scoring and Its Importance

 Your website might serve as a 24/7 way to inform people of who your organization is and what services it provides, but that only places that prospect at the top of the sales funnel; how do you get them to begin flowing down the funnel and into that prized position of ‘customer’?